XML RSS

 4. Credentialize.
 Use testimonials and other credentializing designations that your prospect perceives as important.
 CLU, CHFC, and any other industry designations mean very little to your prospect.
 But being a BBB member, a member of the chamber of commerce, and being awarded a designation from a ratings company will carry much more weight.
 Why?
 Because they can relate to it.

 5. Deadline.
-Insurance letters that have some sort of deadline for responding
+Insurance letters that have some sort of deadline for responding get a higher response than letters that do not.

 6. Secondary Response.
 When writing your insurance letter, be sure to include a secondary reason for response.
 For example, a free gift or premium will increase response.

 7. Systematize.
-An insurance letters system will far outperform a single letter: 3 letter sequence, 2 letter sequence...postcard follow up, 3 letter sequence with telemarketing follow up, etc. etc. (You should have several of these mini systems set up year round if you want to grow your business).
+An insurance sales letters system will far outperform a single letter: 3 letter sequence, 2 letter sequence...postcard follow up, 3 letter sequence with telemarketing follow up, etc. etc. (You should have several of these mini systems set up year round if you want to grow your business).

 These are several essential elements you should use in your insurance letters.
 Frankly, there are a lot more.
 But if you incorporate these elements in your letter writing you should see a bump in response.